Rifushigi/zta-poc/ARCHITECTURE_DEEP_DIVE.md

 ## Conclusion

-This Zero Trust Architecture PoC demonstrates a comprehensive approach to modern security challenges.
+This Zero Trust Architecture demonstrates a comprehensive approach to modern security challenges.
 By implementing identity-centric security, continuous verification, and comprehensive observability, the system provides a solid foundation for secure, scalable, and maintainable applications.

 The architecture is designed to evolve with changing security threats and business requirements, providing flexibility while maintaining security and compliance.
 The modular design allows for incremental improvements and the integration of new technologies as they become available.